iiroj/iiro.fi/README.md

 git push --follow-tags
 ```

-A _GitHub Actions_ workflow will automatically deploy the latest version to _GitHub Pages_.
+A _GitHub Actions_ workflow will automatically deploy the latest version to _Bunny.net_.